greenbone/eulabeia/docs/README.md

 # Sequences

-1. [Start a scan](./sequences/start_scan.md) - Explains which events/respones are needed when starting a scan
+1. [Start a scan](./sequences/start_scan.md) - Explains which events/responses are required when starting a scan
-1. [Register a sensor](./sequences/register_sensor.md) - Explains the minimal requirements of a new sensor.
+1. [Register a sensor](./sequences/register_sensor.md) - Explains the minimal requirements to register a new sensor.

 # Architecture